Zabranjena ljubav

 Zabranjena ljubav (lit.
 "Forbidden Love", commonly abbreviated to ZLJ) is a Croatian daytime soap opera about the lives and loves of both young and older characters, focused on Zagreb, capital city of Croatia.
 Actors Mario Valentić, Antonija Šola, Nada Rocco, Dejan Marcikić and Anita Berisha (last one with some months of break) were the only remaining original cast members until the final episode.

 About show

 The soap tackles controversial issues, such as incest, rape, homosexuality, adultery, and deadly diseases.
 The viewers of this soap are varied, ranging from small children to senior citizens.

 Zabranjena ljubav is a remake of Australian soap opera Sons and Daughters, initially based on that serial's original story and character outlines, before diverging as the new series progressed.

 In April 2008, RTL Televizija announced that the highly popular soap opera would end its run after 4 years that fall in its time slot 7:30 PM.
 A total of 805 episodes were filmed, but on the 4 April 2008, channel RTL canceled broadcasting after 759 episodes.
 The rest of episodes were shown only in Autumn 2011, with the series finale aired on November 3, 2011.

+Besides its native Croatia, Zabranjena ljubav was also broadcast in Bosnia and Herzegovina, North Macedonia and Serbia.

-With 805 episodes, it is the longest TV series ever filmed in former Yugoslavia.
+With 805 episodes, the series held the title of longest TV series ever filmed in former Yugoslavia for 18 years, until September 2023 when it was overtaken by Serbian soap opera Igra sudbine.